 Majority of the problems with the RSEQ can be traced to the fact it only features five teams in comparison to the rest of the league.
 The Ontario University Conference (OUA) and the Canada West boast a total of 17 teams across multiple divisions, while the Atlantic University Sport (AUS) conference only has 8 teams.

-The lack competition and expansion has forced Quebec University Basketball teams to play less league games against the same underachieving opponents during the season, resulting in one or two teams finishing above 500% in the standings.
+The lack of competition and expansion have forced Quebec University Basketball teams to play fewer league games against the same underachieving opponents during the season, resulting in one or two teams finishing above 500% in the standings.
 Although not factually, it’s valid to argue that the conference is also losing the recruiting battle as most of the top high school players from Ontario, Canada West or Atlantic Canada rarely consider the RSEQ as a conference of choice for championships and exposure.
-Majority of the rosters across the five teams are filled with local CGEP Quebec talent and a few imports from french speaking nations like France, Belgium, Haiti and few African countries.
+Majority of the rosters across the five teams are filled with local CGEP Quebec talent and a few imports from french-speaking nations like France, Belgium, Haiti and few African countries.

 For the RSEQ the road to supremacy will require time, funding, strategic thinking, and potential realignments with the OUA and/or CEGEP additions to grow the university/collegiate game throughout the province.
 Adding more teams will surely make the league more competitive and attractive, improving facilities, scholarship offers and most importantly winning will also help solve some these dilemma’s and hopefully restore the conference as a prime destination and end championship drought.